How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 Xenia Volokitina

-Performance Marketing Specialist.
-Working with PPC since 2016.
+Performance Marketing Specialist working with PPC since 2016.
 Specializes in Google & Microsoft paid traffic for eCommerce & B2B projects.
 In love with analysis.
-When not launching effective Ad campaigns, she is reading up on the latest in eCommerce and data tracking last trends.
+When not launching effective ad campaigns, she is reading about the latest eCommerce and data tracking trends.